violenzae/marlowe-movie-recommend/Work.md

 possibly switching to TMDB instead of OMDB for api, it has discover feature for genre and year that will be more useful.

 having a hard time accessing the parameters within json.. will probably just follow along with tutorial to add to database and access from there.

+setting up the mongodb database and schema and connecting to backend .